paritytech/polkadot/roadmap/implementers-guide/src/runtime/scheduler.md

 to contain a number specifying how many cores are desired and whether parallel cores are allowed (winning two cores in a single block).
 Likely a `max_parallel` parameter.
 Then the user can submit a single extrinsic, with only a single signature biding for e.g. 10 cores.
-Internally we treat those as indidivual equal bids (all the same price), competing individually with all the other bids.
+Internally we treat those as individual equal bids (all the same price), competing individually with all the other bids.
 Therefore it is possible that only a fraction of the desired cores will actually be won.
 E.g. just one or two out of the ten desired.